Grange P-12 College

-The Grange P-12 College is a Prep to Year 12 government school located in the outer western suburb of Hoppers Crossing, Melbourne, Australia.
+The Grange P–12 College is a Prep to Year 12 government school located in the outer western suburb of Hoppers Crossing, Melbourne, Australia.

-The Grange P-12 College has a student population of 1927, offering a curriculum for years P–12 split over two campuses, Callistemon (P–6) and Deloraine (7–12).
+The Grange P–12 College has a student population of 1927, offering a curriculum for years P–12 split over two campuses, Callistemon (P–6) and Deloraine (7–12).
 Both the Victorian Certificate of Education (VCE) and the Victorian Certificate of Applied Learning (VCAL) programmes are offered to students in years 11 and 12.
 The Secondary campus (Deloraine) is split into three subsections, Middle School (Years 7 and 8), Senior Years (Years 9 and 10) and Later Years (Years 11 and 12), although all 3 sections are integrated into the one campus.

 Located in the City of Wyndham, approximately 30 minutes drive south west of the Melbourne CBD, The Grange College was initially opened as a secondary school in 1993.

-In 1998 the addition of facilities for the primary years P–6 on a nearby site saw the college re-structure to form a multi campus P-12 College.
+In 1998 the addition of facilities for the primary years P–6 on a nearby site saw the college re-structure to form a multi campus P–12 College.

 The City of Wyndham is said to be the fastest growing community in Victoria with a population of approximately 143,000, having increased by 50+% in the last ten years.
 With an annual growth rate of 7.2%, it is expected that the population will nearly double again by 2026.
-It is a multi-cultural community with 25% of residents born overseas and 18% from a non-English speaking background.
+It is a multicultural community with 25% of residents born overseas and 18% from a non-English speaking background.
 Local employment opportunities are diverse and include high tech industry, retail, intensive horticulture, and some major tourist attractions.

 As a consequence, overall enrolment has trended up over the last decade.
 Whilst enrolment at Year 7 fell away from the very high initial levels it did trend up again until 2006.
 However, enrolment has fluctuated from this point including a sharp drop again in 2007.
 At Prep level, enrolment trended up until 2005 but declined steadily from this point.
 Current enrolment is 1176 in Years 7–12, and 751 in Years P–6, a total of 1927 students.
 With the ongoing growth in new housing estates in the surrounding area, and the steady supply of rental accommodation in the neighbourhood, the enrolment projection for the college is steady.

 The college is culturally diverse with 22% of families having a language background other than English (LOTE), and approximately 31% of students coming from a home where a language other than English is spoken.
 Over recent years there has been a change in ethnic makeup of the college community with the main ethnic groups now represented coming from the Pacific Islands, India and the Horn of Africa.